Admissions for the Doctor of Occupational Therapy Program

 Information Sessions

 Informational sessions including tours of the department are held at various time throughout the year.
-During the information sessions, information on both the Master of Sciences in Occupational Therapy program and OTD program is provided.
-To register, please complete the online registration which includes your name, the date of the session (see list to the right) you would like to attend, and the number of people attending.
+During the information sessions, information on both the Master of Sciences in Occupational Therapy (MSOT) program and OTD program is provided.
+To register, please complete the online registration which includes your name and email address, and the number of people attending.

-If you are unable to attend one of the informational sessions listed below, you may schedule an individual appointment.
+If you are unable to attend one of the informational sessions, you may schedule an individual appointment.

 Information Session Dates, Times, and Delivery Formats